gkapfham/www.gregorykapfhammer-old.com/biography.md

 Technical Council on Software Engineering</a>.
 </p>

+## Invitation

 {% comment %} Give a call for collaboration {% endcomment %}

-Do you teach or conduct research in one of my areas of expertise?
+Do you work in one of my areas of expertise?
 Are you interested in collaborating with me on a project?
 If so, then please [contact]({{site.baseurl}}contact/) me with your ideas.